konnerhorton/resume-website/content/resume/index.md

 April 2022 - July 2022

 Nine kilometers of tunnel (approximately half rock and half soil) constructed under an environmentally sensitive area to convey two 24-inch gas pipelines.
 The project includes the rock and soil tunnels intercepting at the rock / soil interface at depth.
-We were the lead desginer on the design-build team delivering the project.
+We were the lead designer on the design-build team delivering the project.

 -   Performed slope stability analyses for cut slopes at the tunnel portal.
 -   Designed initial ground support for the starter tunnel (in jointed rock).
--   Developed premiliary grouting layouts (from the TBM) to stabilize the rock / soil interface at the intersection of two tunnels.
+-   Developed preliminary grouting layouts (from the TBM) to stabilize the rock / soil interface at the intersection of two tunnels.

 ### Specialty Grouting - Various Projects